 Figure 5.5.5.1-1: Location measurement indication

-The purpose of this procedure is to indicate to the network that the UE is going to start/stop location related measurements (eutra-RSTD) which require measurement gaps or start/stop subframe and slot timing detection towards E-UTRA (eutra-FineTimingDetection) which requires measurement gaps.
+The purpose of this procedure is to indicate to the network that the UE is going to start/stop location related measurements (eutra-RSTD or nr-InterFreqRSTD) which require measurement gaps or start/stop detection of subframe and slot timing towards E-UTRA (eutra-FineTimingDetection) which requires measurement gaps.
 UE shall initiate this procedure only after successful AS security activation.

 NOTE: It is a network decision to configure the measurement gap.